 For indirect Connectivity via AMF (see clause 4.2), AMF discovery and selection functionality is implemented in AIOTF.

-When the AIOTF performs AMF discovery and selection in order to forward AIoT service operation messages the NG-RAN via AMF, the following applies:
+The AIOTF performs AMF discovery and selection in order to forward AIoT service operation messages to the target NG-RAN node via the selected AMF.